otrack/cloud-computing-infrastructures/zk/README.md

 6. Repeat 1.

-To facilitate the implementation of the above architecture, we provide in the Git repository the skeletons of all the above components, as well as some utilities functions that can be used across all components.
+To facilitate the implementation of the above architecture, we provide in the Git repository the skeletons of all the above components, as well as some utility functions that can be used across all components.
-In more details, *client.py*, *worker.py* and *master.py* contain respectively the skeletons for the client, worker and master.
+In more details, *client.py*, *worker.py* and *master.py* contain respectively the skeletons for the client, worker, and master.
 The file *utils.py* includes the definition of a (basic) task, functions to initialize the connection to ZooKeeper, and to stop it upon the reception of a SIGTERM signal.

 **[TASK]** Complete the code of *client.py* to submit a task.
 Test the correctness of your implementation by listing the content of the ZooKeeper tree with zk-shell, and emulating the completion of the task.